SUCTION FILTER ELEMENTS: THE FIRST LINE OF DEFENSE FOR YOUR HYDRAULIC PUMP

-The Suction Filter Element is the first line of defense in your hydraulic system.
-Installed directly at the inlet of the lubrication pump (either submerged in the tank or on the suction line), its sole mission is to perform a final safety check on the oil before it enters the pump
+The Suction Filter Element is installed directly at the inlet of the lubrication pump (either submerged in the tank or on the suction line).
+Its sole mission is to perform a final safety check before oil enters the pump.

-⚠️ Cavitation: Blockages that cause the pump to "starve," leading to air bubbles collapsing inside the pump and destroying metal surfaces.
+Cavitation: Blockages causing the pump to "starve," leading to air bubbles collapsing and destroying metal surfaces.

-By catching these contaminants early, the suction filter also reduces the burden on downstream filters (like return or pressure filters), extending the life of the entire filtration chain.
+By catching these contaminants early, the suction filter also reduces the burden on downstream filters, extending the life of the entire filtration chain.

 It is crucial to understand that Suction Filters are NOT the same as Return Filters.
 They operate under completely different physical conditions.